yiisoft/yii2/docs/guide/tutorial-yii-integration.md

 As you can see, the code above is very similar to that in the [entry script](structure-entry-scripts.md) of a typical Yii application.
 The only difference is that after the application instance is created, the `run()` method is not called.
-This is because by calling `run()`, Yii will take over the control of the request handling workflow.
+This is because by calling `run()`, Yii will take over the control of the request handling workflow which is not needed in this case and already handled by the existing application.

 Like in a Yii application, you should configure the application instance based on the environment running the third-party system.
 For example, to use the [Active Record](db-active-record.md) feature, you need to configure